The times are urgent; let us slow down.

 - Bayo Akomolafe

-A three-month immersion into Meditation, Community Living and Nature Connection for 18-25 year olds.
+A three-month immersion in Meditation, Community Living and Nature Connection for 18-25 year olds.

 Feb 1 - May 8, 2026